hopper/TravelHacks-2019/README.md

 ### flight_schedules

  A table of past and future flight schedules, including their seat capacities and codes in a long table format.
-From Innovata.

 Usage caveats:

 If a flight has codeshares, it will have a row for every flight number.
 E.g. if there is one codeshare, there will be two rows, one for the operating carrier number and another for the codeshare.
 Set codeshareIndicator = 0 to filter out codeshares to avoid duplicates

 If a flight has a hidden stop, it will have a row for all consecutive combinations of segment combinations.
 E.g. CX888 appears 3 times as HKG-JFK, HKG-YVR, and YVR-JFK as there is a hidden stop in YVR.
 Set stops = 0 to filter out flights with hidden stops to avoid duplicates

-Flight schedules are subject to change.
-Innovata sends schedules on an approximately 4 week basis.
-Each schedule only contains flights for the future, so there may be schedule changes that happened in the previous 4 weeks that are unaccounted for.
-Moreover, flights scheduled for the future may change in future schedules. received_date is the date that we received the final innovata schedule for the flight; if received_date is in the future, it means that future innovata schedules may change the current information.

 **Partitioned By** : `date`